Rescue ship plucks 85 from the sea as Richard Gere shines light on migrant plight

-The Ocean Viking had to call off its initial search during the night and had to wait till dawn broke to finally find the migrant boat -- to applause from the passengers.
+The Ocean Viking, operated by French NGOs SOS Mediterranee and Doctors without Borders (MSF), had to call off its initial search during the night and had to wait till dawn broke to finally find the migrant boat -- to applause from the passengers.

 After setting off from Libya, they had been spotted on Thursday evening from a plane flying in the European Union's migrant monitoring operation Sophia.